What is Lung Cancer ?

 - Go for healthier carbohydrate sources, such as whole grains, legumes, fruit and vegetables

-This mix of foods will ensure you eat enough of the vitamins and nutrients you need to help keep your body healthy.
+Choosing such a healthy combination of nutrients will ensure you get the dose of the vitamins and nutrients you need to help keep your body healthy.

-You may have gained weight through recovery, or lost weight.
+You may have gained weight through recovery or lost weight.
 Try bringing your weight to a good level.
-Speak to your doctor about what a healthy weight is for you, and the best way to achieve that target.
+Speak to your doctor about what would be a healthy weight for you, and the best way to achieve that target.

-The community support group aims to help you with the difficulties you have faced while communicating with others and making them understand your treatment plan.
-Group members at the community support group discuss what worked for them, often explaining to you how they marked milestones along the way, such as beginning and completing treatments, and other things related to their illness or recovery.
+ZenOnco.io’s community support group aims to help you with the difficulties you have faced while communicating your problems and mental state with others.
+Group members at the community support group discuss what worked for them, often explaining to you how they marked milestones along the way, such as the beginning and completion of treatments, and other things related to their illness or recovery.

 Visit ZenOnco.io’s official website to learn more about our wellness programs and join our community support group for guidance to lead a healthy life.